 We mentioned the acid attack your teeth suffer when you eat, and we said that you should brush your teeth before you eat instead of after.
 We didn’t mention some of the specific reasons why brushing afterward is bad, though.

 Plaque acids weaken the enamel on your teeth, softening it to the point that it can be scratched, scraped, or – you guessed it – brushed away.
-If you head straight for the bathroom after a meal you could actually be doing a lot more damage to your teeth than just leaving those food particles and acid in there!
+If you head straight to the bathroom after a meal you could actually be doing a lot more damage to your teeth than just leaving those food particles and acid in there!

 If you really have to freshen your breath after lunch there are ways you can do it that don’t involve damaging your teeth by brushing when you shouldn’t be.
 You can use some mouthwash, rinse with water, or take our advice and chew some sugar-free gum.